 Of all the beaches in San Diego, Ocean Beach seems to be the most hippie.
 There’s such a laid-back feel where no one’s in a hurry and people are content to just chill, have a few drinks, and hang out on the water.
 I can really get used to this slow pace of life.
 I should make this my winter residence.

 The residential seaside hood of Point Loma has two cool attractions going for it.
 One is Sunset Cliffs, a great place to surf, people watch, and take in the sunset.
 The other is the Cabrillo Monument, an underrated attraction and great place to see whales and view the city skyline.

 San Diego has one of my favorite urban downtowns.
 The famous Gaslamp Quarter is part of downtown.
 That’s a vibrant area with nightlife, retail and food options like Gaslamp Strip Club, which is actually a steak restaurant – get it?

-And when I was in town in 2009, I stopped by Stout Public House, the only San Diego hockey bar I could find.
+And when I was in town a few years back, I stopped by Stout Public House, the only San Diego hockey bar I could find.
 They had the Stanley Cup finals on tv so I was able to watch the Penguins start their march toward the Cup.

 What are your favorite neighborhoods in San Diego?